jakob-hendrix/ps-cs-dependency-injection/README.md

 1. Use constructor injection
 1. snap the loosly coupled pieces (object composition)

+Decompose into abstract bits.
+Inject those bits via contructors from the object that wants to be resposnible for the lifetime of the dependecy.

 ### New features

 1. ability to change the data source